Shazwazza/Articulate/README.md

 ### Changing Umbraco Articulate schema elements

 What I mean by 'schema' elements here are things like Document Types, Property Types, Data Types, etc...
-If you wish to make changes to these, like adding a property to the Blog Post Document Type, you'll must make this change in the xml file: `/buid/packagemanifest.xml`
+If you wish to make changes to these, like adding a property to the Blog Post Document Type, you must make the changes in the xml file: `/buid/packagemanifest.xml`

 ### Updating to latest committed changes